tinamayswinkels/eon/_projects/uma-leopold-resort.md

 subtitle: Resort Collection
 vertical-heading: true
 featured_image: /images/uma-resort/eon-uma-resort-12.jpg
-featured-image-caption: Shot by Eyes of a Nomad at Som Chai restaurant
+featured-image-caption: Editorial fashion campaign shot by Eyes of a Nomad
 intro-text_html: >-
   <p>Uma &amp; Leopold is an international fashion brand with pieces handcrafted
   in Bali.&nbsp;<br /><br />Releasing a new collection focused on linens and